dnbn/submerge/README.md

 The project is made up of three sub-project :
 * submerge-api : a library to manage SRT and ASS subtitles
-* submerge-web : the website available at www.submerge.ovh
 * submerge-cli : a command line application with the exact same features as the website, see how to use it <a href=http://www.submerge.ovh/pages/subcli.xhtml>here</a>
+* submerge-boot : the website available at www.submerge.ovh.
+* [deprecated]submerge-web : old version of the website available at www.submerge.ovh.
+Java 8, legacy tomcat and postgresql database have been moved to java 17, spring boot and dynamodb with submerge-boot.

 # Basic use of submerge-api